Explore Military Tools for ArcGIS

 You used the Distance and Direction tool to estimate the distances tanks could travel and to see whether an artillery unit was within range of its targets.
 Although the guns of the U.S. 321st Artillery Regiment are within range of Hill 223, that unit still needs soldiers who can watch the target during the attack and report to the gunners as the infantry advances toward its objective.
 By staying in communication, these specialized soldiers, known as forward observers, can adjust fire so the artillery gunners can hit the intended target with the fewest rounds possible.
 To do their job, forward observers need to position themselves on high ground with the fewest obstructions possible between the objectives and themselves.

-Next, you'll use the Visibility tool to ensure these forward observers have an unobstructed view of Hill 223, the attack objective.
+Next, you will use the Visibility tool to ensure these forward observers have an unobstructed view of Hill 223, the attack objective.
 Additionally, you can watch this video discussing the Distance and Direction tool.

 The elevation data used in this map is courtesy of the National Aeronautics and Space Administration (NASA).
 Elevation data can differ significantly depending on its source, so your results may differ when you use a different elevation set.